- If you encounter the error saying This PC must support Secure Boot, you won't be able to go ahead with the Windows 11 installation.

 So, the Secure Boot feature is not absolutely necessary but when it comes to your PC, nowadays you shouldn’t spare any efforts to protect your data and privacy.

 Of course, you can also get an extra layer of defense with the best antiviruses with unlimited license that will help you forget all about activation headaches.
-Check out the updated list of antivirus programs for Windows 11.
+Check out the updated list of antivirus programs for Windows 11 as well.

-Did this article help you enable Secure Boot and solve the This PC Must Support Secure Boot To Run Windows 11 issue?
+Did this article help you enable Secure Boot and solve the error This PC Must Support Secure Boot To Run Windows 11?
 Share your feedback in the comments section below.